Two German-Baltic noblemen and a Polish coachman fleeing from Wartheland to Hesse, early 1945

 Then off -- it's half past five in the evening, 15 degrees below zero and little snow.
 The moon shines brightly, the carriage through the gate creaking.
 Small piles of Poles stand in the street, but they don't say a word.1

-The Reichsgau Wartheland, also known as Warthegau, was a Nazi administrative district in occupied Poland that existed from 1939 to 1945.
+The Reichsgau Wartheland, also known as Warthegau, was a Nazi administrative district in occupied Poland.
+It was created on October 16, 1939 as Reichsgau Posen and renamed on January 29, 1940.
 The Reichsgau was in large parts congruent with the historical landscape of Wielkopolska and had 4.5 million inhabitants.
 The capital was today's Poznań.
+Wartheland was finally conquered by the Red Army on January 23, 1945.

 The almost six-year occupation period was characterized by the brutal persecution and murder of the Polish and Jewish population on the one hand and the targeted resettlement of German-speaking parts of the population on the other.